92tonywills/social-modal/README.md

 });
 ```

-This assumes you have define `.your-close-icon` somewhere in your css.
+This assumes you have defined `.your-close-icon` somewhere in your css.

 More options including customisable animations are coming in future release.